maaxxxx22/Conversational-Chatbot/README.md

 3. Customize the chatbot responses and questions to suit your needs.

 4. Share the chatbot link with users to start exploring career options!

+   &nbsp;&nbsp;&nbsp;&nbsp;**To run the chatbot locally, follow these steps:**

+1. Clone this repository to your local machine.

+2. Open the project folder in your preferred code editor.

+3. Run the chatbot application using the provided scripts.

 Usage